What is Leader's Permission?

 Handling registration without Leader’s Permission

-People make mistakes, and there will be times when you have to cancel someone from your roster because they failed to seek permission before registering for your activity.
-When you do have to cancel someone from your roster for this reason, be kind and considerate, and help that member understand why Leader’s Permission was required for your activity (send them a link to this blog!).
-The more we can reinforce a culture of safety and proper preparation in advance of an activity, the more we can all enjoy great experiences together in the outdoors.
+People make mistakes, and there will be times when you have to cancel someone from your roster because they failed to seek Leader’s Permission.
+When you do have to cancel someone from your roster, be kind and considerate.
+Help that member understand why Leader’s Permission was required and send them a link to this blog.

 Add a comment